ayadlin/m365-compiled-pages/docs/USER_GUIDE.md

 **Q: Can I pay annually?**

 A: Currently only monthly subscriptions are available.
-Contact ytechm365@gmail.com if you'd like to discuss annual pricing.
+Contact support@ytech.tools if you'd like to discuss annual pricing.

 **Q: Do you offer refunds?**